Configure a predefined SQL connection.

 NoteThe supplied password will be stored securely (encrypted) both in the project file and the MSI package.

-Property used if you want that password to be set at install time by the user.
+The property used at install time if you want the password to be set by the user.
 Use the [ ... ] button to select it.

 Catalogue